In the middle of reaching goals, my studio is that place where I unload so many words and creativity. But for weeks the artistic flow has been weak.

 Just paint...

-The color pallet is wonderful, and this particular piece isn't finished, it was more of a test to see where it would go.
+The color pallet is wonderful, and this particular piece isn't finished, it was more of a test that helped me express what brings you joy.

 Encouraging Goodness,